 He gave an overview of SABER Program, that will enable sub-nationals carry out reforms on business environment.
 He stated further that, the Framework for Responsible and Inclusive Land Intensive Investment in Agriculture (FRILIA)is a systematic approach adopted by the NGF in collaboration with FMOF and World Bank designed to align and sustain all intensive agricultural investments/ projects at the sub-national levels to FRILIA principles/ guidelines.

-He explained that, the 2023-2024 Requirements for the FRILIA is, having an Executive Order or equivalent issued by the Governor of a State which should cover at minimum the followings:
+He explained that, the 2023-2024 Requirements for the FRILIA is, having an Executive Order or equivalent issued by the Governor of a State which should cover at minimum the following:

 i.
 Commitment to adoption and implementation of a Framework for Responsible Investment in Land-Intensive Agriculture (FRILIA) and reason for adoption by States.